snoopy3921/AK-mOS---The-simple-RTOS-on-AK-base-kit/README.md

 # AK-mOS - The simple RTOS on AK base kit
- AK-mOS is a mini embedded operating system developed based on theory freeRTOS which has the following features:
+ AK-mOS is a mini embedded operating system developed based on freeRTOS which has the following features:
 - Preemptive scheduling
 - Round-robin scheduling
 - Inner tasks communiation